-While Michael, Liam, and Aiden have all made the top spot for boys’ names in the United States. there is not one Irish girl’s name among the Social Security Administration's list of top names given to newborn babies in each state.
+While Michael, Liam, and Aiden have all made the top spot for boys’ names in the United States, there was not one Irish girl’s name among the Social Security Administration's list of top names given to newborn babies in each state in 2012.

 In 2012, the top female names chosen for babies all had a theme – an “a”.
 Sophia, Olivia, Isabella, Ava, and Emma were all top ranked but not a Mary or Colleen in sight.

 The boy’s names of choice in the United States are certainly more diverse.
 The top names for 2012 were William, Liam, Alexander, Jacob, Ethan, James, Elijah, Noah, Mason, Michael, Jayden, and Benjamin.
 It’s believed that stars’ successes over the past year, such as Irish actor Liam Neeson and the singer Michael Bublé could have added to this popularity.